rust-lang/rust/docs/dev/README.md

 env UPDATE_EXPECTATIONS=1 cargo qt
 ```

+After adding a new inline test you need to run `cargo xtest codegen` and also update the test data as described above.

 # Logging

 Logging is done by both rust-analyzer and VS Code, so it might be tricky to